 The deep level transient spectroscopy (DLTS) is the best technique for monitoring and characterizing deep levels caused by intentionally or unintentionally introduced impurities and defects in semiconductor materials and complete devices.
 It is an extremely versatile method for determining all parameters associated with deep traps including energy level, capture cross section and concentration distribution.
 It permits identification of the impurities and is capable of detecting contamination concentrations below 2*108 atoms/cm3.

-Semilab offers the following Cryostats to use with the DLS tools:
+Semilab offers the following Cryostats to use with the DLS systems: